-1. Record your child’s name, academic year, and grade on a piece of paper and insert the paper into the clear slot on the front cover of the binder.
+1. Record your child’s name, academic year, and grade level on a piece of paper and insert the paper into the clear slot on the front cover of the binder.
 To give the portfolio a personalized special touch, insert an 8x10 "back to school" picture of your child on the front cover.

 2. Label the spine of the binder with the same information listed in step one.

 3. On the first page of the binder, display a copy of your child’s nationally standardized test scores or evaluation results.

 4. On the next page, insert a list of curricula used for each subject.

-5. Then add your child’s education records including:
+5. On the following pages, display your child’s education records including:

 Your student's quarterly progress reports/report card